aces/Loris/modules/conflict_resolver/conflict_resolver.md

 4- Click on 'Show Data' to get the list of Unresolved Conflicts 5- Under 'Unresolved Conflicts' Choose the correct answer and click on 'Save' 6- Click on 'Show Data' And the conflict should not longer appear.
-Note: Use 'Resolved Conflicts' To ensure that the conflict is resolved and saved in the database as follows:
+Note: Use 'Resolved Conflicts' To ensure that the conflicts are resolved and saved in the database as follows:

 7- Acess the Conflict Resolver Module under 'Clinical Tab' if the user has permission 8- Click on 'Resolved Conflicts'